Lupin (French TV series): Critical response

+Season 1

-On the review aggregation website Rotten Tomatoes, the first part holds an approval rating of 98% with an average rating of 7.70/10, based on 44 reviews.
+On the review aggregation website Rotten Tomatoes, the first part holds an approval rating of 98%, with an average rating of 7.70/10, based on 48 reviews.
 The site's critical consensus reads: "Omar Sy effortlessly hits every mark in Lupin, an engrossing espionage thriller that lives up to its source material and then some."
-On Metacritic, the first part has a score of 82 out of 100 based on 8 reviews.
+On Metacritic, the first part has a score of 82 out of 100, based on 8 reviews.

 Writing for The New Paper, Jonathan Roberts stated that "if [Lupin] was a film, it would be a contender for the year's best".
 Daniel D'Addario of Variety wrote that the cliffhanger at the end of the first series "will leave any viewer who's taken the ride eager for more."
 Rolling Stone's Alan Sepinwall praised Sy's performance, writing that "it all works because [he] is so magnetic and charming that questioning plot logic feels wildly besides [sic] the point."
 Karen Han of Slate wrote that Lupin "doesn't waste a single minute, packing each and every moment full of suspense".

+Season 2

 On Rotten Tomatoes, the second part holds an approval rating of 96%, with an average rating of 8.10/10, based on 28 reviews.
 The site's critical consensus reads: "Smart, sexy, and stylish, Lupins highly bingeable second season is perfect summer viewing".
 On Metacritic, the second part has a score of 80 out of 100 based on 7 reviews.

+Season 3

+On Rotten Tomatoes, the third part holds an approval rating of 100%, based on 18 reviews.
+The site's critical consensus reads: "With a star as charming as Omar Sy, who needs a fresh formula?
+Lupin's third season sticks to its strengths and remains addictive as ever."
+On Metacritic, the third part has a score of 76 out of 100, based on 9 reviews.

 The show's third part received similarly positive reviews, although some critics felt that the new set of episodes suffered due to lower stakes for Assane's character.
 Nonetheless, Sy's performance was acclaimed once again, with Leila Latif of The Guardian calling him a "born action star".
 Praise was also given to the expanded roles for the series' supporting cast, particularly Ludivine Sagnier as Claire.